jofas/blog/content/002-first-time-running/index.md

 arise.
 This is a story about these memories.

-You&mdash;probably a responsible adult with working instincts and the healthy ability to assess your own skills and abilities with accuracy&mdash;may be asking yourself right now: what is this about, running isn't so bad?
+A responsible adult with working instincts and the ability to assess their own abilities with accuracy, may be asking themselves right now: what's this all about, running isn't so bad?
-I agree, running is not bad at all and it can be a very healthy and rewarding endeavour.
+I agree (now), running is not bad at all and can be a very healthy and rewarding endeavour.
 After all, we were born to run \[[1](#ref-1)\].
-But I'm not a responsible adult with working instincts and the healthy ability to assess my own skills and abilities with accuracy.
+But like pretty much anything else out there, the act of putting one feet in front of the other so rapidly that there's a short moment where neither foot touches the ground, can be abused until it becomes painful and destructive to the organism performing this particular motion.
-Like pretty much anything else out there, the act of putting one feet in front of the other so rapidly that there's a short moment where neither foot touches the ground, can be abused until it becomes painful and destructive to the organism performing this particular motion.
+To pervert something so ordinary, all you need is a morbid wish for self-flagellation through physical exercise, a tendency for absurd overestimation of your own skills and the inability to give up on unrealistic goals.
-~~You see, oftentimes I'm overestimating my abilities to a point beyond mere folly, no, the results tend to be in the land of utter and complete absurdity.
+Perfect recipe for a healing dosage of good ol' self-inflicted physical and mental pain.

-Combine this with a tendency for self-flagellation through physical exercise and the inability to be reasonable and give up when it becomes clear that the set goals are not realistic, and you'll experience a good dosage of self-inflicted physical and mental pain.
+I make it sound like the first run after my prolonged absence was a marathon, or some other über-human distance.
-This stubbornness leads to strange and unflattering moments where reality and the true extend of my abilities is revealed to me.~~ Luckily I'm weak as hell.
+Unfortunately it was not.
-I don't need to run 200 miles in two days straight like Courtney Dauwalter to enter my pain cave.
+Turns out I don't need to run 200 miles in two days straight like Courtney Dauwalter to enter my pain cave.
-Just eight kilometers in about an hour never far from home are sufficient.
+Just eight kilometers in about an hour, never far from home are sufficient.

-The second question that probably popped into your head: just eight kilometers, he must be in terrible shape then?
+Which brings us the second question that probably popped into your head: he didn't go running for eight years and managed to pull off just eight kilometers, he must be in terrible shape then?
 No, I'm not.
 Before it all, I thought I was in peak physical condition.
-I've been doing sports pretty much my whole life, with two notable absences.
+I've been doing sports pretty much my whole life, with only two notable absences, neither one recent.
 One year when I was 14 and three years from 2017 to 2020.
 The former was due to a knee injury and the latter was caused by pure and utter laziness.